Tail-adaptive Bayesian shrinkage: Motivating example 1-- Prostate cancer data

 \subsection{\textbf{Prostate cancer data analysis via the GLT prior}}

-Posterior inference results obtained using the GLT prior (\ref{eq:gpd_beta}) -- (\ref{eq:gpd_xi}) are shown on the Figure \ref{fig:GLT_prostate_data}: the left and right panels display the pairs $\{(y_{j},\widehat{\beta}_{j})\}_{j=1} ^{p}$, when applied to the four datasets $\mathcal{P}_{l}$, $l=1,2,3,4,$ and the three datasets $\mathcal{P}_{l}$ $,l=5,6,7$, respectively.
-The desirable reversed-$S$-shape curves are formed in all datasets, which implies that the robustness property holds regardless of the number of genes used.
-It is important to emphasize that neither Horseshoe and GLT prior requires any tuning procedure, hence, the comparison of performances is fair.
+The posterior inference results obtained using the GLT prior (\ref{eq:gpd_beta}) -- (\ref{eq:gpd_xi}) are presented in Figure \ref{fig:GLT_prostate_data}.
+Panel (a) and (b) display the pairs $\{(y_{j},\widehat{\beta}_{j})\}_{j=1} ^{p}$ based on the four datasets $\mathcal{P}_{l}$ ($l=1,2,3,4$) and the three datasets $\mathcal{P}_{l}$ ($l=5,6,7$), respectively.
+It is observed that the desirable reversed-$S$-shape curves are manifested in all datasets, indicating that the robustness property holds regardless of the number of genes used.
+It should be noted that neither the Horseshoe nor the GLT prior requires any tuning procedure, ensuring a fair comparison of their performances.